tenshi0xx/Live_Update_Notifcation_Android/README.md

 - Clone the repository
 - Connect your Firebase project and update the google-services.json
-- Run the app on a device or emulator running Android 16
+- Run the app on a device or emulator running Android 16 (SDK 36)
 - Send a test FCM with the appropriate payload, or trigger a local notification update

 # 📝 Example FCM Payload